 How do antioxidants contribute to the immune response?

 During an immune response, the body generates free radicals as part of its defense against pathogens.
 However, excessive free radicals can harm healthy cells, including immune cells.
-Antioxidants such as vitamin C, flavonoids, and anthocyanins neutralize these free radicals, ensuring the immune system functions efficiently.
+Antioxidants such as vitamins C and E neutralize these free radicals, ensuring the immune system functions efficiently.
 They also protect immune cells from damage caused by oxidative stress, which helps reduce inflammation, support a balanced immune response, and prevent chronic immune-related conditions.

 What role do adaptogenic substances play in the immune response?